Japan National Route 41

 National Route 41 (国道41号, Kokudō Yonjūichi-gō) is a national highway connecting Nagoya, Aichi Prefecture, and Toyama, Toyama Prefecture, Japan.
-The bulk of the road run throughs Gifu Prefecture.
+The bulk of the road runs through Gifu Prefecture.
 The route is also referred to as Yon-ichi and Shippin, based on the Japanese readings for the route numbering.

 The road generally follows the route of JR Central's Takayama Main Line, except for a few locations around the cities of Takayama and Hida.
 The northern part of the route is generally used for sightseeing and the southern part is for industry.
 As a result, the northern areas are generally crowded only on weekends and holidays, whereas the southern areas, especially around Nagoya, have high traffic volume every day.